jhonnyfmartinez/manipulating-ionic-modals/readme.md

 ## Pop-up modal

-In this case (the most common one) we are looking for an alert/popup-like component, where you can highlight a small piece of content and keep (or not?) the "dismiss on backdrop clicked" behaviour.
-In order to keep this options available we will keep using the modal instance options, in this case will be the **backdropDismiss** property, by default this prop is true so we don't have to change anything, but in case you don't want to dismiss the modal when the backdrop is clicked just set the property to false.
+In this case (the most common one) we are looking for an alert/popup-like component, where you can highlight a small piece of content and keep (or not?) the "dismiss on backdrop clicked" behavior.
+In order to keep these options available, we will keep using the modal instance options, in this case, will be the **backdropDismiss** property, by default this prop is true so we don't have to change anything, but in case you don't want to dismiss the modal when the backdrop is clicked just set the property to false.

 For the pop-up modal as well as the bottom-drawer modal we will use the **_.adaptable-modal_** class.